10 National Parks that Celebrate Women's History

-The National Park Foundation is proud to support programs and projects that help the National Park Service share a more comprehensive and inclusive American narrative that amplifies the voices of women whose vision, tenacity, and resilience moved them to climb mountains, burst through barriers, protect the environment, and lead social movements that changed history forever.
-NPF grants, including our Women in Parks initiative, have been distributed to parks across the country to help highlight women who made history and those who continue to shape our future – because every park has a connection to women.
+The National Park Foundation (NPF) is proud to support programs and projects that help the National Park Service (NPS) share a more comprehensive and inclusive American narrative that amplifies the voices of women whose vision, tenacity, and resilience moved them to climb mountains, burst through barriers, protect the environment, and lead social movements that changed history forever.
+NPF grants, including those from our Women in Parks initiative, have been distributed to parks across the country to help highlight women who made history and those who continue to shape our future – because every park has a connection to women.

 Join us in exploring just some of the places and NPF projects that share the stories of women throughout our multi-faceted history.

 Belmont-Paul Women’s Equality National Monument was the epicenter of the struggle for women’s rights for nearly 90 years as it served as the headquarters of the National Woman’s Party (NWP), founded in 1916 by Alice Paul.
 When the 19th amendment was ratified in 1920, it still denied voting rights to women of color and women with lower incomes were often turned away from polls, and advocates such as Ping-Hua Lee, Mary Church Terrell, Ida B. Wells, and more, pushed for greater equality.
 At the home, NWP continued to push for women’s rights, eventually establishing the World Women’s Party in 1938.